 Health and social care services have also been integrated – the biggest health reform since the NHS was established.
 Over the next five years we will invest an additional £1.3 billion in health and social care partnerships to meet the needs of an ageing population.

 To improve our schools we will invest £750 million in closing the attainment gap over the next five years, with more resources going direct to headteachers.
-In 2018-19, we provided £120 million – over and above core education funding – direct to headteachers to help ensure all young people can fulfil their potential.
+In 2019-20, we will provide £120 million – over and above core education funding – direct to headteachers to help ensure all young people can fulfil their potential.

 We have already reformed college education, and we’re providing our further education students with record levels of support.
-In 2018-19 the Scottish Government provided nearly £2.4 billion for our colleges, universities, enterprise and skills bodies – including a real terms increase for both College and Higher Education budgets.
+In 2019-20 the Scottish Government will invest over £600 million in Scotland’s colleges and maintain investment at over £1 billion in Scotland’s universities.

 Our fire services and police have been reformed, delivering greater efficiency as a result.
 We will protect the police revenue budget in real terms for the entirety of the next parliament.